Friends' Central Middle School

 Language Arts Teacher

-Keino is in his first year as Middle School Assistant Principal.
-Prior to this, he held administrative positions as Middle School Dean of Students for three years and as Director of Diversity for five years.
+Prior to his role as Middle School Assistant Principal, Keino held administrative positions as Middle School Dean of Students for three years and as Director of Diversity for five years.
 Keino has spent 20 years in the classroom teaching Language Arts and in developing a service group model for student leaders.
 Holding Bachelor’s degrees in both Speech Communications and English, Keino went on to gain a Masters of Science in Education from the University of Pennsylvania.
 Currently a Doctoral candidate at Temple University, Keino’s research focuses on how students attending independent schools develop social capital.
 A collegiate athlete in basketball, Keino has also spent time as Head Basketball Coach for the Varsity boys' program.